nguyennanhcd/nguyennanhcd/README.md

 - 🏠 Location: Ho Chi Minh City, the most vibrant and charming city in Vietnam.

-- 🥖 Favorite Food: Banhmi with extra JavaScript toppings
+- 🥖 Favourite Food: Banhmi with extra JavaScript toppings

-- 💻 Specializing in: Backend development using Node.js and Frontend development with Next.js and TypeScript.
+- 💻 Specialising in: Backend development using Node.js and Frontend development with Next.js and TypeScript.

 ---